sunpy/sunpy.org/project/affiliated.rst

 Provisional packages
 --------------------
-These packages are works in progress that don't yet meet the functionality crieteria for an affiliated package, but is working towards it.
+These packages are works in progress that do not yet meet the functionality criteria for an affiliated package, but are working towards it.

 .. list-table::